 When the legacy instant controls are activated, you can instantly recall a patch number by its respective MIDI note number.
 For example, by fingering middle C (any transpositions set are not active here) while not playing, you are selecting patch number 72.
 Touch both pitch bend pads at the same time to send the patch change command for the patch number you are fingering.
 The Teensy LED will flash once to confirm.
-Note that if that patch number is already the patch known as active in the NuEVI, the command will not be sent.
-To select patch numbers in the top and bottom end of the range 1 to 127, add the pinky key to your fingering.
+Note that if that patch number is already the patch known as active in the NuRAD, the command will not be sent.
+To select patch numbers in the top and bottom end of the range 1 to 127, add the MOD key to your fingering.

 Using MIDI channel switching can be useful for switching between synths or patches in performances.
-To instantly select a MIDI channel number, you can finger it using middle C and upwards cromatically, where mid C represents MIDI channel #1, touch the lip sensor with your lip, then touch both pitch bend pads at the same time.
+To instantly select a MIDI channel number, you can finger it using middle C and upwards chromatically, where mid C represents MIDI channel #1, touch the lip sensor with your lip, then touch both pitch bend pads at the same time.
 The Teensy LED will flash once to confirm.
 Note that a MIDI setting selected this way will not be remembered after powering off, unless you go into the MIDI CH menu to confirm the change.
 This way, if you have no idea why you suddenly can't get a sound (because you accidentally managed to switch to some other MIDI channel) a power cycle will get you back in business.

 Another way to trig the instant controls is to apply a gentle sucking (negative air pressure) to the mouthpiece, while touching pitch bend up, instead of touching both PB pads.
-To toggle this functionality on and off (independently of PB pads trig functionality), hold extra controller (lip) and the pinky key when pressing the MENU button.
-Using the sucking together with pitch bend down, Nyle has added the legacy program button control to the NuEVI.
-For notes on that, see last page.
+To activate this functionality, go to LEGACY BR setting in the EXTRAS menu.
+Using the sucking together with pitch bend down, Nyle has added the legacy program button control to the NuRAD.
+For notes on that, see separate page.

-Yet another alternative way for patch number selection is to finger the number like above, then lock it in by momentarily touching the pinky key.
+Yet another alternative way for patch number selection is to finger the number like above, then lock it in by momentarily touching the mod key.
 Send mid range values by touching first valve and first trill keys at the same time, top and bottom range values by touching second valve and second trill keys at the same time.